Zequez/logseq-vault/pages/Library Genesis.md

-- Largest free centralized digital library in the world with unrestricted access to all shared books and publications giving  damns about copyright claims.
+- Largest free centralized digital library in the world with unrestricted access to all shared books and publications while ignoring [[Copyright Gameworld]] altogether.
 - http://libgen.rs/